 When I get to a hotel room, I like to do a lay of the land.
 Get comfortable with my surroundings.
 Look to see if I have a nightstand on my side of the bed.
 Where’s the clock?
 Does this room have drawers, closets, baskets, or any place else to put my clothes (or will I be living out of my suitcase while I’m there)?
 The next thing I look for is plugs.
 USB plugs.
 Power plug.
-Anywhere I can plug in a phone, work my computer, where’s a good place for a nightlight for late night trips to the bathroom?
+Anywhere I can plug in a phone, work on my computer, where’s a good place for a nightlight for late-night trips to the bathroom?

-Up until now, I felt that if a hotel fixed the problems I reported to them in a timely manner, that was acceptable.
+Previously, I felt that if a hotel fixed the problems I reported to them in a timely manner, that was acceptable.
 I let them know a problem, and they resolved the said problem.

 But why is it MY job to tell them things are broken/old/worn in THEIR hotel??????